 where to eat/drink

-Ok, I don't want t say this is my expertise but it kind of is - food.
+Ok, I don't want to say this is my expertise but it kind of is - food.
 So many delicious restaurants in Bushwick and I happen to live near a lot of them.
 At the risk of this list getting too long, I will narrow it down to one or two (or three) restaurants per meal.

 Breakfast: Nothing says breakfast in Brooklyn like a bacon egg and cheese.
 Black Seed Bagels has these amazing wood-fired bagels that serve as the best base for your BEC.
 I order from here frequently.
+Le French Tart in Park Slope and Egg Shop in Williamsburg also have delicious breakfast.

 Dessert: I love to order in dessert or grab it whenever I am out!
 Again, I have a whole post dedicated to my favorite sweet spots in New York, but the the main one to check out in Bushwick is Patisserie Tomoko.
 A Japanese-French bakery full of addictive desserts like cream puffs, mochi, macaroons, mille crepe cakes, tarts, daquoise and the list truly goes on!
+If you just want to snack on some candy, Eugene's has the best.
+For delicious fresh baked cookies, please stop by The Good Batch - they also have other tasty desserts and coffee.
+And last but not least (mainly because I have too many recs and don't want to overwhelm you!), Fat Doughnut has the biggest and sweetest donuts I have ever had - you will not be disappointed.

 where to shop